Papillary carcinoma of the thyroid is the most common cancer of the thyroid gland. The thyroid gland is located inside the front of the lower neck.

 When to Contact a Medical Professional

-Call your health care provider if you have a lump in your neck.
+Contact your provider if you have a lump in your neck.

 Papillary carcinoma of the thyroid; Papillary thyroid cancer; Papillary thyroid carcinoma

 Haddad RI, Nasr C, Bischoff L. NCCN Guidelines Insights: thyroid carcinoma, Version 2.2018.
 J Natl Compr Canc Netw.
 2018;16(12):1429-1440.
 PMID: 30545990 pubmed.ncbi.nlm.nih.gov/30545990/.